lachlanmcdonald/mg-shader-wiki/Noise.md

 ## Axis Modes

-Axis modes can use used to only add noise on certain axes:
+[Axis Modes](Terms) can use used ensure voxels are only generated on certain axes:

 <!-- SAMPLE noise_axis 3 -->
 <table>